unjs/unwasm/README.md

 const { sum } = await import("unwasm/examples/sum.wasm");
 ```

-In case your WebAssembly module requires an import object (which is likely!), the usage syntax would be slightly different as we need to initate the module with an import object first.
+If your WebAssembly module requires an import object (which is likely!), the usage syntax would be slightly different as we need to initiate the module with an import object first.

 **Example:** Using static import with imports object